Use either the form or links on the side to filter the list of publications. Browse other LAO products using the links at the bottom of the sidebar.

 Budget and Policy Post Clear Filters

-March 30, 2017 - In early March of 2017, the California Department of Education certified initial average daily attendance data for 2016-17.
+April 16, 2018 - In early March of 2018, we received data from the California Department of Education (CDE) on student attendance for the first half of the 2017-18 school year.
 In this post, we describe how the state tracks attendance and discuss the implications for Proposition 98 and school funding.